 Tasty Keto Breakfast Burger

-Prep time: 5 minutes Cook time: 15 minutes Total time: 20 minutes
+Prep Time: 5 minutes Cook Time: 15 minutes

 - Place the bacon rashers on a cold frying pan.
 Turn the stove on and start frying the bacon.
 When bacon beings to curl, flip it with a fork.
 Continue cooking the bacon until it is crispy.

 - Remove the bacon from the pan and crack the egg into the same pan, using the bacon fat to cook it.
 Cook until the white is set but the yolk is still runny.

 - Slice the avocados in half width-wise.
 Remove the pit and use a spoon to scoop it out of its skin.

 - Fill the hole where the pit used to be with mayonnaise.

 - Layer with lettuce, tomato, onion, bacon and fried egg.